Most popular baby names for baby boomers

 - Total baby boomers with this name: 285,736

 - Lowest popularity: 1964 (#48 rank)

-- Today's rank: #1,411 (157 babies born)
+- Popularity in 2018: #1,411 (157 babies born)

 Popular actress Janet Leigh released a series of hit movies in the late 1940s, including a film adaptation of “Little Women,” helping perpetuate the name Janet’s popularity.
 She also may have helped precipitate its slide after starring in the 1960 classic “Psycho.”
 An offshoot of the name Jane, Janet is one of many feminine derivatives of the name John.